Skip to content

 Multi-Touch Attribution

-An analytics model that distributes conversion credit across multiple touchpoints in a customer journey, rather than giving all credit to the first or last interaction.
+An attribution model that splits conversion credit across multiple observed touchpoints of the same identified visitor, instead of giving all credit to the first or last interaction.
+It requires per-user tracking to link touchpoints across sessions.

 Multi-touch attribution comes in several variants: linear (equal credit to all touchpoints), time-decay (more credit to recent touchpoints), position-based (40% first, 40% last, 20% middle), and data-driven (ML-determined weights).
-Each has trade-offs, but all share a fundamental requirement: visibility into the complete journey.
+Each has trade-offs, but all share a fundamental requirement: visibility into every touchpoint of the same identified visitor — which means a persistent per-user identifier must exist.

 Multi-touch attribution is only as accurate as the touchpoint data feeding it.
-When cookie-based analytics miss 87% of visitor interactions due to consent rejection, ad blockers, and browser restrictions, the model distributes credit across a fragment of the real journey.
+When cookie-based analytics miss 87% of visitor interactions due to consent rejection, ad blockers, and browser restrictions, the model distributes credit across a fragment of the observed data.